vedderb/vesc_pkg/vesc_x3_bridge/README_esp-in.md

 Bridges a Ninebot X3-series dashboard (G3/ZT3/GT3) to a VESC motor controller, using stock VESC Express firmware plus a LispBM script instead of custom firmware.
-Requires the companion **VESC X3 Bridge** PCB -- this package will refuse to install on any other board
+Requires the companion **VESC X3 Bridge** PCB -- this package will refuse to install on any other board.
+The PCB is still in development -- the prototype works, but the final release design and public release date are TBD.

 Installing this package uploads `code_esp.lisp` (dashboard-facing status emulation, lights, profile-switch relay, battery relay) to VESC Express,